 \Effective Year Built / Effective Age: The chronological age of a building adjusted to reflect an addition or significant renovation that extends the improvement's remaining economic life.
 The exterior components that when replaced or extensively renovated affect the remaining economic life of a building, including the roof, the building envelope (windows and doors, exterior siding, walls including insulation and vapour barrier, and other structural components), the foundation, and mechanical components (electrical, plumbing and HVAC).
 The effective age of a building can also be altered due to additions.
-The effective year built of a multi-building property is calculated using the weighted average effective year built based on the building size of the individual buildings on the property.
+If there are multiple buildings on site, each is effectively aged individually.